 Anyone can become a Work and Play member and you don’t need to use the childcare option.
 It’s a special perk for members only.
 Membership packages are available at a variety of price points, ranging from the full time member to the occasional drop-in parent.

 The upstairs office area has two communal spaces with long shared tables, individual desks, cubicles and easy chairs.
-“We also have three private offices at the flagship location, as well as two meeting rooms—conference rooms—that can be rented out,” says Engel, adding that there’s also a cozy, private space for nursing moms.
+“We also have three private offices at the flagship location, as well as two meeting rooms—conference rooms—that we can be rent out,” says Engel, adding that there’s also a cozy, private space for nursing moms.

 Work and Play grew so fast and became so popular that Engel also opened a second location—called SPACES by Work and Play—just down the block.
 This smaller space is not inside a house and doesn’t have childcare on-site, but sometimes parents drop their kids off at the main location and walk over to SPACES.

 “SPACES has three private offices, a communal workspace with six individual desks that can be licensed as dedicated desk, a conference room, and a common area with table, easy chairs, coffee,” says Engel.
 “Currently, we have one meeting room at each location that can be rented by anyone in the community and have one meeting room that is exclusively available to members.”

 It’s important to note that childcare is only available to Work and Play members; in other words, the facility is not a drop-off babysitting space or a traditional daycare.
 Any child enrolled in the childcare program must have their parent/guardian working on-site or at SPACES by Work and Play at the same time.